agat2912/DayZ-server/README.md

   7) added small huntcamp at Skalisty island
 ----
 1.27 Sakhal:
-helicrashes
-airdrops
+helicrashes;
+airdrops;
-industrial infected has buliding loot military infected has more loot cars are fully assembled mags are fully loaded
+industrial infected has buliding loot;
+military infected has more loot;
+cars are fully assembled;
+mags are fully loaded;